AmolGirishShah/cs213m/README.md

 friend ostream &operator <<(ostream &os,const B& B_obj)\
 const B& B_obj vs B obj(Passing by value) : Saves expense of copying

+Arrays are always passed by reference, so no extra care is required for passing an array.\
+However, it is a safe and good practice for a caller to pass the size of the array as an additional parameter by value.

 ### Pending questions
 How to check large number of test cases for a program?